MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/faqs-transition-unified-interface.md

 # FAQs: Transition to Unified Interface

-This topic provides answers to the most common questions about Unified Interface and the transition options for moving users from the legacy web client to Unified Interface.
+This topic provides answers to the most common questions about Unified Interface and about transitioning from the legacy web client to Unified Interface.

 ## FAQs: Unified Interface and legacy web client

 ### Why should I move to the Unified Interface?

-Microsoft's vision of a productive workplace requires a modern interface that includes the features and improvements contained in the Unified Interface The Unified Interface provides a more consistent user experience, improved performance and increased user efficiency.
-For more information please take a look at our [Unified Interface playbook.](https://docs.microsoft.com/powerapps/maker/model-driven-apps/unified-interface-playbook)
+Microsoft's vision of a productive workplace requires a modern interface that includes the features and improvements contained in Unified Interface, which provides a more consistent user experience, improved performance and increased user efficiency.
+For more information, see [Unified Interface playbook.](https://docs.microsoft.com/powerapps/maker/model-driven-apps/unified-interface-playbook)

 ### Are my ISVs compatible?

 ISVs have been notified to take action on the transition to the Unified Interface.
-Please contact your ISV directly regarding their timeline for Unified Interface compatibility.
+Contact your ISV directly regarding their timeline for Unified Interface compatibility.

 ### What is the retraining effort?